 This is one of a series of blogs about the changing B2B Go-To-Market landscape.
 You can check out the others in the series at the bottom of this piece.

-This is the first of a series of blogs about the modern B2B marketing malaise and what to do about it.
 Subsequent articles will be about setting up demand gen blueprints, the relationship between strategy and performance and SEO.

 15 years ago, just after Doug and I founded Velocity, we wrote a piece called the B2B Marketing Manifesto.